logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 Can I add an existing user to another PHN or Provider Organisation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, a user can have role/s at more than one organisation.
+Yes, a user can have roles at more than one organisation.

 By ensuring you enter the same email and mobile number when completing the invitation
 steps in :ref:`adding-an-exsisting-user`, the system will automatically pick up if a user